Unifying Summary Statistic Selection for Approximate Bayesian Computation: Minimizing the expected posterior entropy

 Third, we consider the difference between the EPE given only summaries $t$ and the EPE given a full fiducial dataset $z$

-and we can identify the inner integral as the Kullback-Leibler divergence from $\posterior{\theta\mid t}$ to $\posterior{\theta \mid z}$ (see \integratedAppendicesSwitch{App.~\ref{app:epe-kl-relationship}}{online Appendix~A} for details).
-The difference of expected entropies is thus equal to the expected Kullback-Leibler divergence between the posteriors
+and we can identify the inner integral as the KL divergence from the summary posterior $\posterior{\theta\mid t}$ to the true posterior $\posterior{\theta \mid z}$ (see App.~\ref{app:epe-kl-relationship}).
+The difference of expected entropies is thus equal to the expected KL divergence between the posteriors

-which \citet{Chan2018} considered in the context of inferring recombination hotspots in population genetics.
-Minimising the EPE is equivalent to minimising the expected Kullback-Leibler divergence because the posterior entropy given the complete dataset does not depend on the choice of summaries.
-The Kullback-Leibler divergence is non-negative which allows us to draw two conclusions.
-First, the posterior entropy given only summaries $t\parentheses{z}$ is greater than or equal to the posterior entropy given the full dataset $z$, \ie{} we lose information in expectation by conditioning on the summaries instead of the complete dataset unless the summaries are lossless.
-Second, minimising the EPE implies that the loss functional in \cref{eq:optimal-defn} is the expected Kullback-Leibler divergence.
-Similar to the mutual information, evaluating the expected Kullback-Leibler divergence is computationally challenging and neither $\posterior{\theta\mid z}$ nor $\posterior{\theta\mid t}$ are known in practice.
+which \citet{Chan2018} used to infer recombination hotspots in population genetics and \citet{Radev2022BayesFlow} targeted for amortized Bayesian inference.
+Minimizing the EPE is equivalent to minimizing the expected KL divergence because the true posterior entropy given the complete dataset does not depend on the summaries.
+The KL divergence is non-negative which allows us to draw two conclusions.
+First, the EPE given only summaries $t\parentheses{z}$ is greater than or equal to the EPE given the full dataset $z$, \ie{} we lose information in expectation by conditioning on the summaries $t$ instead of the data $y$ unless the summaries are lossless.
+Second, minimizing the EPE implies that the loss functional in \cref{eq:optimal-defn} is the expected KL divergence.
+Similar to the MI, evaluating the expected KL divergence is challenging because neither the true posterior $\posterior{\theta\mid z}$ nor the summary posterior $\posterior{\theta\mid t\left(z\right)}$ are known in practice.

-To summarise, minimising the EPE, maximising the mutual information between parameters $\theta$ and summaries $t$, maximising the expected surprise, and minimising the expected Kullback-Leibler divergence between $\posterior{\theta\mid z}$ and $\posterior{\theta\mid t}$ are all equivalent.
-But minimising the EPE should be the practitioner's choice because it can be estimated easily using \cref{eq:epe-mc-estimate} for functional approximations of the posterior and nearest-neighbour entropy estimators for posterior samples \citep{Singh2003}.
+To summarize, minimizing the EPE, maximizing the MI between parameters $\theta$ and summaries $t$, maximizing the expected surprise, and minimizing the expected KL divergence between $\posterior{\theta\mid z}$ and $\posterior{\theta\mid t\left(z\right)}$ are equivalent, as illustrated in panel~(a) of \cref{fig:relationships}.
+But minimizing the EPE is preferable because it can be estimated using \cref{eq:epe-mc-estimate} for functional approximations of the posterior and nearest-neighbor entropy estimators for posterior samples \citep{Singh2003}.